 Broadway sensation CARMEN RUBY FLOYD releases her debut album: "Broadway, Jazz Me!"

 Singer and actress Carmen Ruby Floyd has been performing on several Broadway stages from Lion King, Porgy and Bess, and recently Hello, Dolly!
 In addition, she has gained worldwide recognition in the jazz world, performing alongside Vanessa Williams.
-While performing a special tribute to Ella Fitzgerald on PBS with The American Pops Orchestra, opera singer and producer David Serero was blown away by Floyd’s incredible talents and vocals and offered her debut studio album of Broadway Classics, arranged in a Jazz style.
+While performing a special tribute to Ella Fitzgerald on PBS with The American Pops Orchestra, opera singer and producer David Serero was blown away by Floyd's incredible talents and vocals and offered her debut studio album of Broadway Classics, arranged in a Jazz style.
 Among the revisited standards are Summertime (Porgy & Bess), Dat's Love aka Habanera (Carmen Jones), Bali Hai (South Pacific), People (Funny Girl), Hello, Dolly, My Funny Valentine (Babes in Arms), Stranger in Paradise (Kismet), I Could Have Danced All Night (My Fair Lady), I Enjoy Being a Girl (Flower Drum Song), and more!
 All these songs were arranged in a jazz arrangement and produced by David Serero, who commented: "Carmen has a unique way to approach each tune.
-Her vocals are honey for the ears, and her variations and vocal colors are exceptional and unique.
+Her vocals are honey for the ears, and her variations and vocal colors are exceptional.
 She is genuinely one of the most outstanding performers to work with.
-Carmen brings so much freshness and a 'champagne effect' on these important classics of the beautiful American culture.
-Our collaboration is a new approach for all broadway connoisseurs who will discover and re-discovers these gems of music.”
+Carmen brings so much freshness and a 'champagne effect' to these important classics of the beautiful American culture.
+Our collaboration is a new approach for all Broadway connoisseurs who will discover and re-discover these music gems."

 The album was recorded during Spring and Summer 2021 in New York.
 "I'm very honored to present my debut album to the world.
 I grew up mesmerized by these songs from original cast recordings to the jazz standards recorded by artists I love, and now I can share my very own jazz versions with the world," commented Carmen Ruby Floyd.